Union coach Eta suffers home loss in first game in charge

 Patrick Wimmer put the relegation-threatened Wolves ahead in the 11th minute before Dzenan Pejcinovic doubled their lead a minute after halftime.

-The hosts pulled a goal back through Oliver Burke in the 86th minute but could not find an equaliser.
+Union pulled a goal back through Oliver Burke following a quick break in the 86th minute but could not find an equaliser.

+Union are 11th on 32 while Wolfsburg moved up to 24 points in 17th place.